pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 1. print
 2. write down
-3. write it
+3. write it down
 4. print space
 5. write down space
-6. write it space
+6. write it down space
-7. print who are you the universe is cracked
+7. print the universe is cracked who are you
-8. write who are you who are you
+8. write down the universe is cracked who are you
-9. write it the universe is cracked the universe is cracked
+9. write it down who are you the universe is cracked
-10. print letter M
+10. print letter g
-11. write letter g
+11. write letter M
-12. write it down letter M
+12. write it letter M
 13. print dot
 14. write down dot
 15. write it dot